BabsBerlin/nd_capstone/README.md

 - `CapstoneProject.ipynb` contains all code data exploration and preparation for the etl and data_checks pipelines.
 - `etl.py` contains pipeline code to extract the data files, process them via Spark and pandas, and write them back to a data storage using the parquet format
-- `data_ckecks.py` contains pipeline code to run data quality checks after the etl pipeline has been executed.

 ### Project Steps and how to run the project

 - execute `etl.py` to extract, process (transform), and load the data.
-- execute `data_checks.py` to make sure the etl process has been successfull.

 ### Data Dictionary